thepharmproject/set_of_scripts/README.md

 ## Sources Selection

 Several sources have been selected for the collection of content related to hate speech.
-The sources include articles and comments from a list of specific Spanish, Italian and Greek websites that was formed by the three participating teams.
+The sources include articles and comments from a list of specific Spanish, Italian and Greek websites, twitter, youtube and facebook comments.

+The website list includes websites that are prone to publiching hate speech content in the articles or in the comments section.
+The lists of websites and Facebook pages were initialized and updated by the media experts of the three participating universities.
+Tweets are gathered using a list of hashtags and filters containing terms relevant to anti-immigration rhetoric.
+Youtube comments are gathered using search queries relevant to immigration.
 * semi structured
 - 22 spanish websites
 12 italian websites